tran-hanh/audio-transcription/CI_CD.md

 ### Deployment Blocked
 - Tests must pass before deployment
+- Linting must pass before deployment
+- Only runs on push to `main` (not PRs)
-- Check the "Test" and "Lint" jobs in deploy workflow
+- Check the "Test" and "Lint" jobs in the workflow
-- Fix any failing tests or lint errors

 ### Coverage Not Uploading
 - Codecov token is optional (workflow will still run)